mail2sada/Golang-Batch2/02_BuildingBlocks/README.md

 12. ## Loops in Golang
-    Go supports only for loop and in multiple forms, go supports C/C++ kind of for loop with initialization;condition;increament, for with only condition, infinete loop and range loops.
+    Go supports only for loop and in multiple forms, go supports C/C++ kind of for loop with initialization;condition;increament, for with only condition, infinite loop and range loops.

-    We will see eaxh of the loops one by one
+    We will see each of the loops one by one
-        ### Tradiional C/C++ style for loop
+        ### Traditional C/C++ style for loop
         Loop will initialize the initialization block once, checks the condition and executes the loop statement if condition satisfies, after execution increments and then check condition, executes loop statements if condition satisfies.
-This will continue, until the condition is satisfies.
+This will continue, until the condition is satisfied.

             syntax: C/C++ stype
                 for initialization/declaration; condition; increment {